SuperAwesomeLTD/sa-flash-sdk/docs/04 Ad Lifecycle Events/01 Common Events.md

 ```
 var bannerad: SABannerAd = new SABannerAD(new Rectangle(0, 0, 320, 50), 5687);
-bannerad.delegate = this; // where this is Main
+bannerad.adDelegate = this; // where this is Main

 ```